8go/matrix-commander/README.md

 # Examples of calling `matrix-commander`

 ```
 $ matrix-commander.py # first run; this will configure everything
+$ matrix-commander.py --no-sso # alternative first run without Single Sign-On;
+$   # this will configure everything on a headless server w/o a browser
 $ # this created a credentials.json file, and a store directory.
 $ # optionally, if you want you can move credentials to app config directory
 $ mkdir $HOME/.config/matrix-commander # optional